datalad-handbook/book/docs/basics/101-139-hostingservices.rst

 #.
 Create a new repository via the webinterface of the hosting service of your choice.
 The screenshots in :numref:`fig-newrepogin` and :numref:`fig-newrepogithub` show examples of this.
    The new repository does not need to have the same name as your local dataset, but it helps to associate local dataset and remote siblings.

+#.
+Afterwards, copy the :term:`SSH` or :term:`HTTPS` URL of the repository.
+Usually, repository hosting services will provide you with a convenient way to copy it to your clipboard.
+An SSH URL takes the form ``git@<hosting-service>:/<user>/<repo-name>.git`` and an HTTPS URL takes the form ``https://<hosting-service>/<user>/<repo-name>.git``.
+The type of URL you choose determines whether and how you will be able to ``push`` to your repository.
+Note that many services will require you to use the SSH URL to your repository in order to do :dlcmd:`push` operations, so make sure to take the :term:`SSH` and not the :term:`HTTPS` URL if this is the case.

+#.
+If you pick the :term:`SSH` URL, make sure to have an :term:`SSH key` set up.
+This usually requires generating an SSH key pair if you do not have one yet, and uploading the public key to the repository hosting service.
+The :find-out-more:`on SSH keys <fom-sshkey>` points to a useful tutorial for this.

+#.
+Use the URL to add the repository as a sibling.
+There are two commands that allow you to do that; both require you give the sibling a name of your choice (common name choices are ``upstream``, or a short-cut for your user name or the hosting platform, but its completely up to you to decide):

+   #. ``git remote add <name> <url>``
+   #. ``datalad siblings add --dataset . --name <name> --url <url>``

+#.
+Push your dataset to the new sibling: ``datalad push --to <name>``

 .. _fig-newrepogin:

 .. figure:: ../artwork/src/GIN_newrepo.png